OpenAMP/openamp-docs/demos/hvl_virtio.rst

 Hypervisorless Virtio Remote Application
 ========================================

 The remote application is the core of the demonstration.
-It is a simple application utilising a number of Virtio drivers, once loaded and started using :ref:`Remoteproc<overview-remoteproc-work-label>`.
+It is a simple application utilising a number of Virtio devices, once loaded and started using :ref:`Remoteproc<overview-remoteproc-work-label>`.

+The remote application when started initially calls on the `Virtio Entropy Device <https://docs.oasis-open.org/virtio/virtio/v1.3/csd01/virtio-v1.3-csd01.html#x1-3360004>`_ to obtain entropy values to print to the UART console.
+Subsequently, it sets up `Virtio Network Device <https://docs.oasis-open.org/virtio/virtio/v1.3/csd01/virtio-v1.3-csd01.html#x1-2340001>`_ to provide communications between the host at 192.168.200.254 and remote at 192.168.200.2.

 Hypervisorless Virtio Host Script
 =================================

-The host is responsible for loading the firmware containing the :ref:`Hypervisorless Virtio Application Application<hvl-virtio-remote-app>` and starting the remote processor using :ref:`Remoteproc<overview-remoteproc-work-label>`.
+The host is responsible for setting up a `virtual/tap network <https://en.wikipedia.org/wiki/TUN/TAP>`_, loading the firmware containing the :ref:`Hypervisorless Virtio Application<hvl-virtio-remote-app>` and starting the remote processor using :ref:`Remoteproc<overview-remoteproc-work-label>`.

-For host controllers, like Linux, a script can be used to pipe the firmware to the exposed remoteproc system.
-For controllers without scripting capability, like baremetal and RTOS (Real Time Operating systems), this would be achieved in the code.

-In the :ref:`Demo Docker Images<docker-images-label>` this is script demo4.
+The scripts are available in the :ref:`Demo Docker Images<docker-images-label>` as `demo4 <https://github.com/OpenAMP/openamp-demo/blob/main/demos/demo-hvl-virtio/my-extra-stuff/home/root/demo4>`_ and `setup.sh <https://github.com/OpenAMP/openamp-demo/blob/main/demos/demo-hvl-virtio/my-extra-stuff/hvl/setup.sh>`_.

 ****************************
 Hypervisorless Virtio Source